WTy-2/spec/src/soundness.md

 ```

 And so we conclude by deriving `Russel :: Void`, which is clearly unsound.

+I am currently unsure how to resolve this...

 [^note] See http://liamoc.net/posts/2015-09-10-girards-paradox.html for a nice walkthrough of how to derive this in Agda.